+(a) The owner or operator may not change the Regulated Entity Number (RN) or emission point number (EPN) designation of any source subject to §112.220 of this title (relating to Applicability) or otherwise contravene any of the control requirements in this section without the prior approval of the executive director and the United States Environmental Protection Agency (EPA).

-- (a) Hourly mass emissions of sulfur dioxide (SO2), on a block one-hour average, may not exceed the following: - (1) 144.11 lb/hr SO_2 , for the Waste Heat Boiler CDS Stack (EPN E-6BN); and - (2) 750.05 lb/hr SO2, for the Combined Flare (EPN CFL). - (b) Tail gas may only be combusted in a source whose emissions are routed to Waste Heat Boiler CDS Stack (EPN E-6BN) or Combined Flare (EPN CFL). - (c) The Unit 1 Reactor/Flare Unit 1 Reactor/Flare (EPN E-10FL), Unit 2 Reactor/Flare (EPN E-20FL), and Unit 4 Reactor/Flare (EPN E-40FL) may not operate on or after the compliance date in §112.228 of this title (relating to Compliance Schedules). - (d) If the Combined Flare (EPN CFL) is not authorized and constructed by the compliance date in §112.228 of this title, no flaring is allowed until EPN CFL is authorized, constructed, and operating.
+(a) (b) Hourly mass emissions of sulfur dioxide (SO2), on a block one-hour average, may not exceed the following:

+(1) 144.11 lb/hr SO2, for the EPN E-6BN (Waste Heat Boiler - CDS Stack (EPN E-6BN); and

+(2) 750.05 lb/hr SO2, for the EPN CFL (Combined Flare (EPN CFL).

+(b) (c) Tail gas may only be combusted in a source whose emissions are routed to Waste Heat Boiler - CDS Stack (EPN E-6BN) (Waste Heat Boiler - CDS Stack) or Combined Flare (EPN CFL) (Combined Flare).

+(c) (d) The Unit 1 Reactor/Flare Unit 1 Reactor/Flare (EPN E-10FL), Unit 2

+Reactor/Flare (EPN E-20FL) (Unit 2 Reactor/Flare), and Unit 4 Reactor/Flare (EPN E-40FL) (Unit 4 Reactor/Flare) may not operate on or after the compliance date in §112.228 of this title (relating to Compliance Schedules).

+(d) (e) If the Combined Flare (EPN CFL) (Combined Flare) is not authorized and constructed by the compliance date in §112.228 of this title, no flaring is allowed until EPN CFL is authorized, constructed, and operating.

+(e) (f) After construction and commencement of operation, the EPN CFL (Combined Flare (EPN CFL) must meet the following parameters:

+(1) receive all waste gases instead of the existing EPN E-10FL, EPN E-20FL, and EPN E-40FL;

+(1) (2) only receive tail gas when Waste Heat Boiler - CDS Stack (EPN E-6BN) (Waste Heat Boiler - CDS Stack) is not operating; and alternative SO2 emission limit if dispersion modeling and analysis consistent with the most recent attainment demonstration confirms the alternative limit will not increase the modeled regulatory design value in the nonattainment area.
+The alternative limit and any deviations from the modeling methodology from the most recent attainment demonstration must be approved by the executive director and the EPA.

-- (e) After construction and commencement of operation, the Combined Flare (EPN CFL) must meet the following parameters: - (1) only receive tail gas when Waste Heat Boiler CDS Stack (EPN E-6BN) is not operating; and - (2) be constructed with a stack height of 65.00 meters and must be located at Universal Transverse Mercator (UTM) coordinates UTM East Meters 279745.85 and UTM North Meters 3949549.50 in UTM Zone 14. - (f) The owner or operator may request an alternate means of control under the provisions of §112.232(k) of this title (relating to Control Requirements).
+(2) (3) be constructed with a stack height of no less than 65.00 meters and must be located at Universal Transverse Mercator (UTM) coordinates UTM East Meters 279745.85 and UTM North Meters 3949549.50 in UTM Zone 14.

+(f) (g) The owner or operator may request an alternate means of control under the provisions of §112.232(k) of this title (relating to Control Requirements).

-(a) The owner or operator shall install, calibrate, and maintain a continuous emissions monitoring system (CEMS) to continuously monitor the exhaust sulfur dioxide (SO2) emissions from Waste Heat Boiler - CDS Stack (EPN E-6BN) in accordance with the requirements of 40 Code of Federal Regulations (CFR) §60.13, 40 CFR Part 60, Appendix B, Performance Specification 2 and 6, for SO2, and 40 CFR Part 60, Appendix F, quality assurance procedures.
+(a) The owner or operator shall install Install Install, calibrate, and maintain a continuous emissions monitoring system (CEMS) to continuously monitor the exhaust sulfur dioxide (SO2) emissions SO2-from EPN E-6BN (Waste Heat Boiler - CDS Stack (EPN E-6BN) in accordance with the requirements of 40 Code of Federal Regulations (CFR) \$60.13, 40 CFR Part 60, Appendix B, Performance Specification 2 and 6, for SO2, and 40 CFR Part 60, Appendix F, quality assurance procedures.
+Part 60 as follows (1) \$60.13;